vikdotdev/viberroo/README.md

     end
   end
 ```
-It's a good idea to hide you API token in `.env` file or use something like Rails' credentials.
+It's a good idea to hide your API token in an environment variable or something like Rails' credentials.
 We won't run our task just yet - during task execution API will make a request to our server to make sure it exists, and we'll need to handle that first.
 The `/viber` part in the `params[:url]` is pointing to the controller which we're about to create next.

 ### Controller
 Generate a controller with something like `rails g controller viber callback` and point a route to it: